Cortisol, so beloved…or hated amongst many.

 This is probably the most important thing you can do to prevent stress or lower stress.
-In a stress response, glucose is utilized very rapidly by the catecholamines.
+In a stress response, glucose is utilized very rapidly by catecholamines.
 Once used up, cortisol kicks in.
 Having adequate glycogen stores will help to keep cortisol low for longer, but eating some carb will further boost that effect.
 Fast digesting carbs might be best, like sugar, fruit juice, dried fruits and whole fruits.
 Milk with sugar can also have a synergistic anti-stress effect.

 #20 Eat saturated fat